Asanim/CAM-C1126S2U/README.md

 Documentation: [CAM-C11092U Documentation](https://wiki.t-firefly.com/en/CAM-C11092U/index.html)

-To get setup quickly, we use precompiled arm 32bit binaries as dependencies for this project.
-These must be copied to the target device, otherwise the application will not work.

 The camera itself is like an AI-enabled GoPro.

+## WARNING
+This repo does not conform to best practices, it only designed to setup the camera in the shortest time possible.

+For instance, we use precompiled arm 32bit binaries as dependencies for this project.
+This makes our application quite limited; it can only be built for the target arch, it does not keep up with any fixes or improvements made to source libraries.
+The lib folder must be copied to the target device, otherwise the application will not work either.

 ## Purpose

-To investigate the time required to port our application to the target device as a standalone application.
+To investigate the time required to port our application to the target device.

 ### Objectives:
 1. Porting to the architecture of the device, including replacing hardware-dependent libraries (e.g., camera interfacing).